What particular things I can do to help my child / young person with their understanding, talking or communication

 - Free resources you can download and use at home

 - Links to our You Tube channel where you will find demonstrations of activities you can do at home

 - Further information about the local team, where we work and what services we provide

 Be face to face at the baby's level

 Being face to face with babies helps them to listen, concentrate and understand the message you are sharing.
 It also helps you to see where the baby's focus is and what they are trying to communicate.
 This simple video produced by Leeds Community Healthcare NHS Trust shows why this is important.

 Switch off and talk

 Babies learn from watching the adults around them, switching off devices supports their communication development.
 This webpage and leaflet provides you with information about why this is important.

-This information about how to support your baby forms part of I CAN's guide to the typical stages of speech and language development.
+This information about how to support your baby forms part of Speech and Language UK's guide to the typical stages of speech and language development.
 Children develop language at different rates and understanding what is typical and what you can do to support your baby can help you give them the best start on their journey to developing communication skills.